MilaBorodkina/Paylocity/README.md

 • A bug report for all the UI bugs you found, with details and steps to reproduce

 ## Automation Challenge:

 • A test automation project for the API

-• A test automation project for the UI (Note: the API and UI tests can be in the same project if desired)
+• A test automation project for the UI

 • Instructions for running the tests